Stanford India Biodesign

 India Institute of Medical Sciences (AIIMS) in partnership with the Indo-US

-This highly competitive program is directed towards Indian citizens who have an interest in the invention and early-stage development of new medical technologies (medical devices).
-Successful applicants will have advanced degrees and/or significant work experience.
-University faculty are strongly encouraged to apply.
+The former program was directed towards Indian citizens who have an interest in the invention and early-stage development of new medical technologies (medical devices).

-A portion of the fellowship is spent at Stanford University and the remainder in India.
-Fellows work on a multidisciplinary team joining other innovators with a combination of engineering, medical and business backgrounds.
+A portion of the fellowship was spent at Stanford University and the remainder in India.
+Fellows worked on a multidisciplinary team joining other innovators with a combination of engineering, medical and business backgrounds.

-The team examines clinical needs within the Indian setting, identifying opportunities for medical technology innovation.
-Working closely with Stanford, AIIMS and IIT Delhi faculty, the teams invent, prototype, develop and patent one or more new technologies.
-Fellows are also mentored by “real-world” experts from the medical technology, legal and venture capital industries in the United States and India.
+The team examined clinical needs within the Indian setting, identifying opportunities for medical technology innovation.
+Working closely with Stanford, AIIMS and IIT Delhi faculty, the teams invented, prototyped and patented one or more new technologies.
+Fellows were also mentored by “real-world” experts from the medical technology, legal and venture capital industries in the United States and India.

-Fellows must commit to remaining in India at the completion of the program, with the intent of returning to academia (to develop Biodesign-related programs), founding startup companies or joining existing medical technology companies.
+Fellows commited to remaining in India at the completion of the program, with the intent of returning to academia (to develop Biodesign-related programs), founding startup companies or joining existing medical technology companies.